SoftwareEconomics/primary-ports-kata/README.md

 ### Features and architecture are decoupled

 - evolve web adapter without developing new features
 - develop new features
-- check that automatically exposed throw ports.
+- check that automatically exposed throw ports, without adding new lines to adapters
-- web framework only in one file
-- console framework only in one file
+- web framework only in one file, console framework only in one file

 ### Easier end-to-end testing